 X-ray comparison with Ultrasound (UT) on sample CRFP

-In the example above, both UT and X-Ray detect the damaged area, UT detects delamination, but only the combination of methods shows all available data – delaminations, cracks, fibre bundles and even the paint markers on the sample.
+In the example above, both UT and X-Ray detect the damaged area, UT detects delamination, but only the combination of methods shows all available data – delaminations, cracks even fibre bundles.